djt3/tuitube/README.md

 How to add subscriptions:
 The file is at "~/.config/tuitube_subs", add as "{channel id / name}" from the channel url, with one per line.
 To use, run the binary file after building and press "r" to refresh the subscriptions.

-If your mpv can't play web links, apply the config_ytdl.patch file before building or check the comments in config.h (note, requires youtube-dl).
+If your mpv can't play web links, check the comments in config.h (note, requires youtube-dl).

 ![Screenshot](https://github.com/djt3/tuitube/blob/master/tuitube.png?raw=true)